What are kidneys, and what are their functions?

 New modalities in dialysis such as Hemodiafiltration or CRRT (Continuous renal replacement can be used in both acute and chronic kidney failure and provides a good patient outcome and increased life expectancy.

-Depending on your circumstances, the surgeon may perform a kidney transplant.
-In such cases, you will not require dialysis.
+Depending on the circumstances, a kidney transplant.
+May be required in such cases, one will not require dialysis.

 Also, your doctor may prescribe some immunosuppressive drugs to avoid the risk of organ rejection after the transplant.
 A kidney transplant may not be the appropriate treatment option for some people.
 There are chances the transplant could be unsuccessful.
 You can discuss this with your doctor, and they may be able to suggest which treatment option would work best for you.